Envoy API

 Now that we are using JWT verification, we can be confident that the request is from an authenticated user, who has been granted claims from a trusted identity provider.
 Using those claims provides us confidence that rate limiting determinations will be made based on this trusted data.
 However, we want to further enhance security.

 First, we’ll add a Web Application Firewall (WAF) configuration, in order to protect our proxy, auth, and rate limit server against DOS or other types of malicious or destructive traffic.
-Gloo Edge exposes this as another option when configuring routes, and provides the powerful modsecurity rule set and language to define WAF behavior in Envoy.
+Gloo Gateway exposes this as another option when configuring routes, and provides the powerful modsecurity rule set and language to define WAF behavior in Envoy.
 In this example, we’ll just use a very simple rule to show how it can be wired up.

 Second, we’ll add an authorization check that will block a few types of requests altogether.
 Our example from before would not apply rate limits to requests that had no x-type at all.
 We also may want to explicitly block some specific values.